SWF2023-CoFFeee/openprompt-client/README.md

 OpenPrompt sets new standards for the prompt market.
 We want to protect creators through Web 3.0 and technology to induce a virtuous cycle structure in the marketplace.

+## Features

+- **User System**: Implement registration and login system for users.
+- **NFT Minting for Copyright Registration**: Enable users to register the copyright of their prompts via NFT minting.
+- **Encryption and Decryption in Distributed File System**: Implement encryption and decryption of user's prompts in distributed file system to prevent unauthorized access and leakage.
+- **Text Similarity Check for Copyright Protection**: Implement a feature to check the similarity of prompts' texts to prevent unauthorized secondary creations.
+- **Prompt Sale Posts (CRUD)**: Implement features for users to create, read, update, and delete prompt sale posts.
+- **Market PLP (Product Listing Page) - PDP (Product Detail Page)**: Implement a system that shows product listings and their detailed pages for users to browse and make purchase decisions.
+- **Copyright Ownership Inquiry (Get NFT)**: Enable users to check their owned copyright (NFTs).
+- **Smart Contract for 1:1 Copyright Trade (Transfer NFT)**: Implement a system for users to trade copyright 1:1 via smart contract.
+- **1:N Trading through Ticket Purchase (Transaction)**: Implement a feature for users to conduct 1:N trading of prompts.
+When a purchase is made (through a transaction), the buyer receives a decryption key which allows them to read the encrypted prompt.

 ## Usecase